 With your pledge, you can support us with the following needs that will help us reach our goals.

-- Funds for tour preparation and execution
+- Funds for rehearsing, performing, tour execution and recording the first album

 WHERE WILL YOUR MONEY GO?